RoelKluin/ranting.rs/README.md

     }
 }
 ```
-The struct should contain a name and pronoun, both as String and provides the following functions:
+The struct should contain at least a name String.
+The trait provides the following
+functions of which you may want to override the pronoun function:

 ```rust
 pub trait Ranting: std::fmt::Display {